crisbee/IntroToDataPowerOnDockerLab/README.md

 ````

 What did that command do?
 You just provisioned a DataPower with a single command!
 Wasn't that cool?
 Way easier and faster than other methods?
-I thnk so!
+I think so!
 You asked Docker to run a DataPower container and it did!
 Let's break down the command line by line:

 docker run -it    -This tells docker to run the container with a bash shell (terminal) attached to it